ISOF-ITD/PublikUtforska-GUI/README.md

 ### What is not controlled by the routes?

 Some states of the application are not in the scope of the routing.
-This affects all events that are triggered by eventBus, especially popups and overlays.
+This affects all events that are triggered by eventBus, especially popups, overlays and `resize` events.